 In many cases, the practitioner will make you take your shoes off for your session.
-Bringing a pair of cozy socks or whatever socks you prefer – if you don’t have them on already – can make sure your feet stay warm.
-Getting some fuzzy socks, such as the Panos Cozy Fuzzy Socks, will make sure you stay comfortable throughout.
+Bringing a pair of cozy socks or whatever socks you prefer – if you don’t have them – ensures your feet stay warm.
+Getting some fuzzy socks, such as the Panos Cozy Fuzzy Socks, will make your stay comfortable.
 You may even be able to wear slippers depending on your practitioners’ preferences.

 Use the Restroom Prior

-You also may want to use the restroom before you head into your session, as you will be asked to remain still for the duration of the practice.
-Since some practices can last up to 90 minutes, heading into the ladies’ or men’s room before your Reiki session is something you don’t want to forget.
+You also may want to use the restroom before you head into your session, as you will be asked to remain still for practice.
+Since some practices can last up to 90 minutes, heading into the ladies or men’s room before your Reiki session is something you don’t want to forget.

 Ensure Your Space Is Quiet and Calm

-- Ensuring that you either have room to do your session in or a space that you will not be disturbed in is important.
-Take some time before your session to let others in your house know that you would like to be given some privacy for the next hour or so.
+- Ensuring you have room to do your session or a space you will not be disturbed.
+Take some time before your session to let others in your house know that you want privacy for the next hour or so.

-- Make sure that you have somewhere in your space that you can lay down, whether it’s on a couch or a blanket on the ground.
+- Make sure you have somewhere in your space where you can lie down, whether on a couch or a blanket on the ground.
 Whatever you choose, make sure you will be comfortable laying there for anywhere from 20-90 minutes (depending on your session length).

-- You also may want to have a speaker near you to play some calming music or sounds of nature.
-This is optional, of course, and you may want silence instead.
-But if you do want to listen to some calming music, this video below is great as it plays for 3 hours straight:
+- You may also want a speaker near you to play calming music or sounds of nature.
+This is optional, of course, and you wish for silence instead.
+But if you do want to listen to some calming music, this video below is excellent, as it plays for 3 hours straight:

-While there is no set in stone rules to what should happen before a Reiki session takes place and with that said, no mandatory place for it to happen, it’s always best to take some things into consideration to make sure you get the most healing out of your session.
+While there are no set-in-stone rules as to what should happen before a Reiki session takes place, and with that said, no mandatory place for it to happen, it’s always best to consider some things to ensure you get the most healing out of your session.

-This includes taking some time to relax, reflect, and set intentions before your session occurs and make sure you are going to be comfortable throughout the session, which is just as important.
+This includes taking time to relax, reflect, set intentions before your session occurs, and make sure you are comfortable throughout the session, which is just as important.
 Overall, though, you should always do what feels best for you.